WiDayn/widayn.github.io/_pages/about.md

 ![](/images/cnsoft_1.png){:width="300px" style="display: block; margin: auto"}

-We have developed a comprehensive system for analyzing fraudulent applications, which utilizes the Vue+SpringBoot architecture.
-My primary responsibility was conducting APK analysis, where I implemented dynamic analysis using simulator tools and MITMProxy.
+We developed a comprehensive system for analyzing fraudulent applications, which utilizes the Vue+SpringBoot architecture.
+I mainly realized APK analysis, where implemented dynamic analysis using simulator tools and MITMProxy.
 Additionally, I utilized JADX and Selenium to facilitate APK download and static parsing.
 Furthermore, I actively contributed to the design of the system architecture as well as its overall integration and coordination.

 - *2024.04(Now Working, Cooperating with NEAU)* Field-Road Classification Based on Pixel Mapping